Thank you all of you who've got in touch with useful resources to share with each other.

 GUIDANCE FOR BEREAVEMENT SUPPORT PROVIDED BY SPECIALIST PALLIATIVE CARE SOCIAL WORKERS IN IRELAND, 2019

 This document provides evidence informed guidance to all specialist palliative care social workers who are involved in the delivery of bereavement support to patients and families.
 While acknowledging that most bereaved individuals manage their grief with good quality information and their informal support networks, a significant minority of bereaved people may require additional supports.
 The guidance recognises the differing levels of need which may emerge after a significant loss and advocates an appropriately matched response.
 The document was developed by members of the Palliative Care Social Workers Group with the support of Dr. Audrey Roulston, Senior Lecturer in the School of Social Sciences, Education and Social Work in Queen’s University, Belfast.
 The document is available to download from the right side of this page.

 The Hospice and Palliative Care Social Workers Group have developed an addendum on The Impact of Covid-19 to their Guidance for Bereavement Support provided by Specialist Palliative Care Social Workers in Ireland document.
-The addendum can be downloaded from https://www.iasw.ie/page/568
+The addendum can be downloaded from the downloads section on this page: https://www.iasw.ie/IASW_COVID19_Resources

 Anam Cara have recently updated their online support and resources for bereaved parents at https://anamcara.ie/ Also available are Anam Cara Information Packs – 8 leaflets written by Bereaved parents for bereaved parents.
 These can be posted out or downloaded from the Anam Cara Website.
 Further information about supports available at 01 4045378 /085 2888 888 or email@example.com